mbde/apache-log-replay/README.md

 - Takes the time between requests into account
 - Replaying can be sped up by a given factor
 - Optionally send all requests to a selected (proxy) server
+- Optionally send all requests to a different server (and output url reflects that)
+- Only HTTP GET is used for replay
+- Requests will be sorted by time, so that it reflects the timeline

 ## Installation